Main Road, Hathersage, Hope Valley, S32 1BS

 The church is early nineteenth century in date, incorporating late seventeenth century fabric.
 However, the extent of surviving earlier material is unclear.
 The building appears to be all of a piece, but Smith states that the main front and the epistle (i.e. north side) were restored in the early nineteenth century, while the walls on the gospel (i.e. south) side were entirely rebuilt.
 Little also suggests that the extent of early fabric is considerable: ‘The heavy rustication of its quoins suggests a period much older than 1806, while the bold edging of its elliptically-headed side windows, the style of its round West window, the bolection moulding round its doorway, and the heavily bracketed cornice above that doorway all point to a date soon after 1685’.
 The evidence suggests that some seventeenth century fabric is incorporated into the building.
 The east window seems to have been completely replaced and certain other windows, including a chancel window, appear to be of early nineteenth century date with a little inserted tracery.

-Inside, the church is panelled to dado height and furnished with simple modern fittings including new sanctuary furnishings and a crucifix introduced in 2013.
+Inside, the church is panelled to dado height and furnished with simple modern fittings including new sanctuary furnishings and a hanging limewood crucifix by David John.
 The stained glass includes a late nineteenth century window by Joseph Clarke of Dublin and a twentieth century window depicting the Padley Martyrs.

 Architect: Not known; 1880 work possibly by M.E.
 Hadfield